SouravJohar/handy/README.md

 ```
 2. When the program starts, it'll pop open a web cam feed and you have to place a part of your hand in the rectangle shown and press the key 'a' to calibrate the system with your skin color and the detection process will start.

+## Note
+Please use OpenCV version 4 to use Handy.

 ## Documentation
 I didn't want to make a full, proper documentation. 😅
 However, `test.py` contains all the functions and their usage.

 ## Purpose
 The purpose of this project was to detect hands in images/videos without using Machine/Deep Learning.
 So, this has been done using only Image Processing, and it is much faster than ML/DL solutions on a normal system.
-However, it is not as as accurate.
+However, it is not as as accurate (backgrounds with similar color as that of skin can fool the detector).
 Also note that, this isn't really a "Hand detector".
 It is just an Object Detector, using color.
 You can play around and modify the code to detect other objects as well, pretty easily.